 #7 – no-one needs a six-pack!

 You may have seen photos on social media of women displaying a six-pack whilst heavily pregnant.
 Working the six-pack abdominal muscles (this is the top layer of muscle in the tummy area) is not recommended after the first trimester.
 Why?
 Because the abdominals need to stretch and lengthen to accommodate your growing baby.
-Working the six-pack merely makes it difficult for your body to do her necessary stretching.
+Working the six-pack merely makes it difficult for your body for your baby to get in a good position ready for birth which of course can make birth harder for you too.
+So, after the second trimester, just focus on your pelvic floor muscles until the third trimester when you can’t connect with them anymore.
+Know that you body has an amazing capacity for re-gaining its strength and under the right guidance will do so again after your baby has been born.
+So for now just let that baby bump show.

 #8 – but that doesn’t mean you can forget your abdominals….

 Following on from point #7: this does not mean that you can sit back and completely ignore the abdominals for 9 months.
 On the contrary, working the very deepest layer of abdominals – the muscles that stabilise your spine and protect your back – in a manner that is designed specifically for pregnancy will be positively beneficial, proofing you against lower back pain and helping you to recover in the abdominal area more quickly once you baby is born.
-Think pregnancy-specific Pilates and pregnancy-tailored core stability work.
+How do I do this?
+Go to a specialised exercise instructor of course!
+Pilates is excellent to maintain this kind of stability.

 #9 – keep talking to your doctors about exercise

 Because your body is constantly changing throughout pregnancy, you need to ensure that your health care professionals are still happy for you to participate in exercise.
 Just because they were happy for you to do so at 12 weeks does not necessarily mean that they are still happy for you to exercise 10 weeks later.
-So ask the question regularly.
+So ask the question regularly and always update your exercise instructor

 #10 – make sure your exercise instructor is fully qualified in pregnancy and postnatal fitness

 If you are participating in exercise classes or have personal training, you should make sure that the person looking after your fitness is fully qualified in pregnancy and postnatal fitness.
 Never be embarrassed to ask the question.
-You can find fully qualified instructors across the UK via the Guild of Pregnancy and Postnatal Exercise Instructors.
-You’ll find me there too – I’m the co-chair of this not-for-profit organisation!
+Are you a Level 3 instructor who has done a specialised pregnancy and postnatal qualification?